 The MCIP allowed Unilever's managers to invest up to 100% of their annual bonus (a minimum of 33% and maximum of 67% for Executive Directors) in shares of Unilever PLC and to receive a corresponding award of performance-related shares.
-The awards vest between 0% and 200% of grant level (limits for Executive Directors may vary and are detailed in the Directors' Remuneration Report on pages 95 to 117) based on the performance measures which are underlying sales growth, underlying EPS growth, return on invested capital and sustainability progress index.
+The awards vest between 0% and 200% of grant level (limits for Executive Directors may vary) based on the performance measures which are underlying sales growth, underlying EPS growth, return on invested capital and sustainability progress index.
 The awards vest after 4 years.
 MCIP awards were last granted in 2020 and vested in 2024.